Towards Sharp Minimax Risk Bounds for Operator Learning: Introduction

 In this paper, we make a step towards closing this gap for one of the most natural and widely studied operator classes, the class of \emph{uniformly bounded Lipschitz operators}.
 We focus on the nonparametric regression setting where the noise is either Hilbert-valued Gaussian noise (trace-class covariance operator) or Gaussian white noise.
 For this model class, we study the minimax risk for both fixed and random designs and quantify the decay rates as a function of the eigenvalues $\{\lambda_i\}_{i \geq 1}$ of the covariance operator of the measure $\mu$.
 Our main results give general upper and lower bounds on this quantity for classes of bounded Lipschitz operators, and we derive sharp rates in several important regimes.
 In particular, we remark that our setting is very general as $\mu$ could have bounded or unbounded support and includes practical cases such as the uniform measure on a compact set or an (unbounded support) Gaussian measure.
 This generality is in stark contrast with most works in minimax estimation.
+Finally, we show that imposing higher smoothness does not help: for operators of higher-order H\"older smoothness, the minimax rates do not improve over those of the Lipschitz case, except for potential constants.

-At a qualitative level, our findings show that operator learning in the Lipschitz setting is subject to a \emph{curse of sample complexity}: Regardless of how fast the eigenvalues decay, the minimax risk cannot decrease at an algebraic rate in $m$.
-In particular, in the case of algebraically-decaying eigenvalues, $\lambda_i = i^{-\alpha}$, we establish general upper and lower bounds for the minimax risk, with the former being algebraically-decaying in $\log(m)$ and the latter exponentially-decaying in $\sqrt{\log(m)}$ (note that this subalgebraic in $m$, as must be the case).
-For exponentially decaying eigenvalues, $\lambda_i = \exp(-\alpha i^\beta)$, we obtain essentially matching upper and lower bounds for the minimax risk, leading to a precise characterization of the minimax rate in terms of $m$.
-Overall, these results make precise, in a minimax sense, the ``curse of sample complexity'' that has been identified in previous data-complexity and approximation-theoretic analyses of operator learning, which we discuss below.
+At a qualitative level, our findings show that operator learning is subject to a \emph{curse of sample complexity}: Regardless of how fast the eigenvalues decay, the minimax risk cannot decrease at an algebraic rate in $m$.
+In particular, in the case of algebraically-decaying eigenvalues, $\lambda_i = i^{-\alphanew}$, we establish general upper and lower bounds for the minimax risk, with the former being algebraically-decaying in $\log(m)$ and the latter exponentially-decaying in $\sqrt{\log(m)}$ (note that this subalgebraic in $m$, as must be the case).
+For exponentially decaying eigenvalues, $\lambda_i = \exp(-\alphanew i^\betanew)$, we obtain essentially matching upper and lower bounds for the minimax risk, leading to a precise characterization of the minimax rate in terms of $m$.
+Overall, these results make precise, in a minimax sense, the curse of sample complexity that has been identified in previous data-complexity and approximation-theoretic analyses of operator learning, which we discuss below.